jonbrefe/esp32alarm/README.md

 Alarm based on esp32 modules

 ## Description
-Have a home alarm system using esp32 modules with some sensors
+Have a home alarm system using esp32 modules with some sensors.
+Central monitoring will be living inside a raspberry pi 3 as a access point.

 # Cuestionario de proyecto